Education is at the core of the Trees Atlanta mission.

 Free Atlanta BeltLine Arboretum Walking Tours

 Come take a walk on the Atlanta BeltLine with an expertly trained Trees Atlanta docent.
-Trees Atlanta leads a free tour of the Eastside Trail every Friday and Saturday* morning.
+Trees Atlanta leads free tours of the Eastside and Westside Trail on Fridays and Saturdays* morning.
 The tour covers one mile (2 miles round trip) along one of the earliest-completed sections of the trail along a vibrant stretch of historical buildings, new developments, and horticultural diversity of the Atlanta BeltLine Arboretum.
-Tours of the Westside Trail (currently under construction) and family-friendly tours are offered periodically.
-To sign up for an upcoming tour, please register at beltline.org.
+Tours are family-friendly tours and happen seasonally.
+For more information please visit beltline.org.
+To sign up for an upcoming tour, register at https://beltline.org/visit/atlanta-beltline-tours/#register-for-a-tour.

 *Tours begin rain or shine.
 Alternatively, groups may request a private tour on other days and times throughout the week.
 Please contact email@example.com for details.